 Do MMA Fighters Use Taekwondo?

 An argument could be made that Taekwondo has always been around MMA, but hiding in plain sight.
-Whilst Anderson Silva is one example of a high-level Taekwondo practicing legend, Bas Rutten is another, who defied his conservative parents when he began studying Taekwondo, before transitioning to Kyokushin Karate.
+While Anderson Silva is one example of a high-level Taekwondo practicing legend, Bas Rutten is another, who defied his conservative parents when he began studying Taekwondo, before transitioning to Kyokushin Karate.
 Pride FC Champion, Mirko Cro Cop trained Taekwondo from the age of seven.

 However, to prepare for ground fighting, all these fighters have trained in Brazilian Jiu-Jitsu(BJJ) extensively and not just focusing on Taekwondo training.
 Ground fighting is just as important as stand-up fighting in MMA.